 - Watch this video to see how to give nasal naloxone.

-If you can’t stay to wait for help — or even if you need to leave them for a minute, like to call 911 — put the person on their side with their body supported by a bent knee.
+If you need to leave them for a minute, like to call 911 — put the person on their side with their body supported by a bent knee.
 This will help keep their airway clear and stop them from choking if they throw up.